Inclusion and diversity

 Women at Tesco have told us that they want to feel inspired and empowered to drive their careers forward.
 They want to be able to get advice and listen to life stories from both leaders and their peers in order to help them make the right choices.

 We will facilitate the opportunity for all colleagues to be part of our wider network and encourage colleagues to build their own network which supports them through every stage of their career.
-The Women in Tesco network champions gender diversity and promotes a culture of diverse and inclusive thinking, where women feel confident to share their views and articulate how they add value to the business.
+Women at Tesco champions gender diversity and promotes a culture of diverse and inclusive thinking, where women feel confident to share their views and articulate how they add value to the business.

 We committed under the HM Treasury Women in Finance Charter to have one third female representation at Board, Executive Committee and Direct level at Tesco Bank by end of 2022.

 We work to support colleagues and people in the Armed Forces community.
-Our network’s purpose is, “To help our armed forces and their families a little better, every day”.
+Armed Forces at Tesco brings together both former and current members of the Armed Forces and those who want to show their support, as well as coordinating activities to help colleagues meet each other and find their way at Tesco.
 For us there are three groups of people we think we can make the biggest difference to.

 Recognising the qualities military service brings to people in our business, we also seek to support colleagues who are reservists.
 Tesco’s policies allow them paid time off to attend compulsory two week training each year and an additional five days off (pro-rata) each year to support their reservist activities.